RyuuXS/Reforestation/README.md

-## Writing with a broken pencil is pointless.
+## What is the hardest part about sky diving?
+The ground.